jhonber/calendar/README.md

 - [x] Display reminders on the calendar in the correct order
 - [x] Allow select and show propertly the color
 - [x] Edit reminder
-- [x] Call weather API (You have to use a valid city e.g. Bogota, Pereira, London, Lima )
+- [x] Call weather API (You have to use a valid city e.g. Bogota, Pereira, London, Lima) **sometimes the response from API goes slow, this causes a delay in "show reminder" view**
 - [X] Unit tests for add reminder

 ### Bonus